Manitoga: History

 Wright and his wife Mary Small Einstein Wright acquired the property in 1942.

 The 75 acre had been devastated by previous logging and quarrying, common in the Hudson Highlands in the early 20th century.
 The couple designed the property with sustainability in mind, a concept not widely applied at the time.
 In his reclamation efforts, Wright redirected a mountain stream and designed a 30 ft multi-level waterfall to transform an abandoned quarry pit into a swimming pond.
 In addition to trees, streams, boulders, moss and native plants, his woodland landscape design incorporated stone steps, terraces and bridges.

 Following Mary's death in 1952, Wright built his experimental home and studio directly into the rock ledge of the quarry.
 In an effort to blend in with Nature, the structures have green roofs, built-in elements and expansive walls of glass, offering dramatic views of the waterfall and surrounding landscape.

 Access

 Manitoga includes 4 mi of walking trails that Wright designed, with numerous plantings.
 The trails connect with the Appalachian Trail alongside the neighboring ridge of Canada Hill in Hudson Highlands State Park via the Osborne Loop.
 The outer trails are open to the public daily until sunset.
-Guided tours of the house and landscape are offered May through early November.